 Other things that will activate the talent and enthusiasm of your artists might include having some of them offer a workshop on their area of expertise to the congregation, or starting an art gallery in the church (see Notes 9 ), or you might collaborate to put together a special mid-week arts service, or design holiday services.
+See also videos from arts ministry experts, from the CreativeChurch Arts Conferences.
 Even if no specific church projects are immediately available, you can still build momentum by continuing to meet and/or setting up monthly or quarterly “creative days” where artists eat, create, and encourage one another in their creative callings.

 Part Two: For PASTORS AND LEADERS who want to start an arts ministry, program or outreach at their church

 - Seek God for His plan.
 Ask God to give you a vision for what He wants to do through the arts in your church.
 Just as pastors have specific messages from God for their congregations at specific times in history, so it is with the artists He has planted in your congregation.
 If you teach them to hear God’s voice they will bring powerful messages that enhance what He is doing in your congregation (see Notes 4).
 Get a copy of IVP’s essential handbook on arts ministry, Creative Church Handbook: Releasing the Power of the Arts in Your Congregation.
 You might also read books like Heart of the Artist (Noland) or Finding Divine Inspiration (McElroy) to better understand how to disciple and encourage artists.
 The arts have endless applications in ministry; they can enhance worship, illustrate or enhance ideas and concepts, stir emotions, add beauty, enliven outreach, intuitively communicate God’s messages and more.
 God will use them in unique ways to convey His love to your congregation (see Notes 5 for ideas).